-The Pfeiffer Falls trail, by far the most popular hike in the park, starts near the lodge and climbs a redwood-filled gorge to reach a decent-sized waterfall.
-On the return trip, take a detour to get a great view of the Big Sur Valley.
+The Pfeiffer Falls Trail starts at the park lodge and climbs through a scenic redwood-filled gorge to reach a small waterfall.
+Return on the Valley View Trail, which descends an oak-covered hillside with a side trip to a great view of the Big Sur Valley.

-© 2006 David Baselt
+© 2006, 2013, 2021 David Baselt